1. Pledge to Vote and Invite Your Friends

 Vote by Mail (a.k.a.
 Absentee Voting)

 Vote by Mail and absentee voting are the same thing.
 Basically, you have to send in an application to receive your ballot.
 Once you get your ballot, you can fill it out and send your vote in by mail.
 You should apply for an absentee ballot as early as possible.
-Once you get your ballot, send it back by mail no later than December 21st to make sure it is counted.
+Once you get your ballot, send it back by mail as soon as possible to make sure it is counted.
 If you can’t mail it in time, you can drop your ballot in your local county drop box.
 County drop boxes are locations where you can deposit your ballot safely and securely without postage or interacting with others.
-Remember, your ballot must be deposited before 7 pm on January 5th to count.
+Remember that the number of drop boxes available have changed with the new voting law and you may not find them where they were earlier this year.

-Early Voting starts December 14th.
+Early Voting starts October 12 for the 2021 General Election.
 You have way more places to go vote when you vote early.
 You can usually find early voting locations by visiting the website of the county you live in.
 You can also find them online on the Secretary of State My Voter Page website.
 Finally, you can find them by clicking the button below and selecting the county you live in.

 Election Runoff Day